caddyserver/website/src/docs/markdown/conventions.md

 `{time.now.common_log}` | The current time in Common Log Format `{time.now.year}` | The current year in YYYY format

 Not all config fields support placeholders, but most do where you would expect it.
+Support for placeholders needs to have been explicitly added to those fields.
+Plugin authors can [read this article](/docs/extending-caddy/placeholders) to learn how to add support for placeholders in their own modules.